chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/getting-started-istio.md

 Thanks for using kind! 😊
 ```

+Following that, you can install the Istio Chainguard Image with `istioctl`.

 ## Install Istio using Chainguard Images

 We will be using the `istioctl` command to install Istio.
 In order to use the